-WMST 201 Topics in Women's Studies: (subtitle)
+WGST 201 Historical and Political Topics: (subtitle))

-This is a slot course that focuses on some aspect of Women's Studies.
-Each section will incorporate recent feminist scholarship, methodologies, concepts, and analyses in the teaching of a subject of particular importance to women.
+This is a slot course that focuses on an historical and/or political aspect of Women's and Gender Studies.
+Each section will incorporate recent feminist scholarship, methodologies, concepts, and analyses.
 In addition, each section will utilize feminist pedagogy to foster a climate of mutual inquiry and exchange of ideas between faculty and students.
 This course may be taken for credit multiple times with different subtitles.
-Credits: 3(3-0) Offered every spring
+Credits: 3(3-0) Not offered on a regular basis.